vzDevelopment/text_statistics/README.md

 ### Dev Reports

-The following commands will install and run the dev report tools:
+To run the dev report tools, install the [Dev Requirements](#dev-requirements) and then run:

 ```
-pip3 install -r requirements/dev.txt
 make dev-report
 ```